nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `add Open House from d/5/11/2016 t/11:00am to d/6/11/2016 t/11:00pm p/low`

-### 3.6 Finding a Task: find : `find`
+### 3.6 Finding a Task: `find`
-You may not want to go through the struggle of searching throughout your whole list to find a certain task.
-You can easily find a task by using the find command, then key in any detail about your task.
+You may not want search through your entire list just to find a certain task.
+You can easily do so by using the find command, then put in any details about your task.

 Format: `find <KEYWORD>`